nicky-nym/city-plan/next-steps.md

-# Claudopolis — Project State & Next Steps
+# city-plan — Project State & Next Steps

 *Handoff document.
-A fresh chat should read this plus `platonic-city-spec-v4.md` and be fully oriented.
+A fresh chat should read this plus `plan-b-city-spec.md` and be fully oriented.
 Last updated: 2026-07-03.*

 ## Where the project stands

-**Phase 1 (design exploration) is summarized in `platonic-city-spec-v4.md`:** four generations of platonic-city geometry, scored by net value per sf of land under fixed toy assumptions, culminating in Gen 4 "ramp city" (net $5,766/sf land, ~25-min commutes, no stairs/elevators/cars).
+**Phase 1 (design exploration) is summarized in `plan-b-city-spec.md`:** four generations of plan-b-city geometry, scored by net value per sf of land under fixed toy assumptions, culminating in Gen 4 "ramp city" (net $5,766/sf land, ~25-min commutes, no stairs/elevators/cars).